July 12, 2024

 The following year, the UK offices of Ernst & Young stopped requiring new hires to have a degree after an internal study found no evidence of a correlation between academic success and job performance.

-Several large organisations have since gone down the no-degree path.
+Several large organisations have since gone down the skills-based hiring path.
 Besides Google, this includes tech majors such as Apple and Tesla.

 The shift is showing on the ground too.